PratikKin/data_retrive/README.md

 samples, guidance on mobile development, and a full API reference.

 ### About the Author
-Name : Kunghadkar Pratik Awadhut
+Name : Kunghadkar Pratik Awadhut,

-Roll no. : 21BCS058
+Roll no. : 21BCS058,

 Email : 21bcs058@iiitdwd.ac.in